martacanirome4/MushroomEdibilityPredictor/README.md

 # **Licencia**

-Copyright 2023 Marta Canino Romero y Yolanda Llop Pellisa.
+Copyright 2023 Marta Canino Romero

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.